 “The result is a landmark energy project that represents what is possible when our nation’s military and its leading energy companies like Gulf Power commit to renewables.
 We are honored to take our place alongside these partners for this historic project.”

 ”Each installation and mission throughout the Southeast is unique and it is imperative for us [the Navy] to have the energy security and resilience needed to support the greater Navy mission.
 There are eight renewable generation projects that DON is supporting in the southeast and today you are seeing the completion of two solar facilities in Northwest Florida totaling 122.5 megawatt direct current,” said NAS Pensacola Commanding Officer Capt.
 Christopher Martin.
 “We are pleased to know these facilities will help provide clean energy to thousands of homes across Northwest Florida.”

 “The partnerships that we enjoy with the community here in Northwest Florida are incredibly gratifying,” said NAS Whiting Field Commanding Officer Capt.
 Todd Bahlau.
 “Today we get to observe the culmination of two years’ worth of teamwork and dedication to a project that has benefitted the Navy and Air Force teams, the community and the industries involved.
 NAS Whiting Field is committed to being a good neighbor to our communities, and I am thrilled to be a part of an endeavor that helps our local residents secure a new source of renewable energy.”

-As discussed in my last story, their ultra-efficient solar cells that capture more of the sun’s power to energy-conserving HVAC systems, to their eco technologies make good economic sense.
-They also provide expert assistance at every step to make greater efficiency a reality – including development, engineering, implementation, operations and maintenance.
+As discussed in my last story, their ultra-efficient solar cells that capture more of the sun’s power to energy-conserving HVAC systems.
+That’s to their eco technologies make good economic sense.
+They also provide expert assistance at every step to make greater efficiency a reality.
+Also including development, engineering, implementation, operations and maintenance.